HSG15/Hadoop-MapReduce-WordCount/README.md

-# 🧠 Hadoop MapReduce WordCount Project
+# 🧠 Hadoop MapReduce WordCount

 This is a basic Hadoop MapReduce program to count the occurrences of words in a given input file.
 The program includes a Mapper, Reducer, and Driver class — all inside a single Java file.